lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcbasevisualmanager-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 7c726fe71b7dcf26353fe0ce3a6b383eb5b578b9
+ms.openlocfilehash: 603a805d9206862d6893fd36b1815d1d3b6da0e1
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfcbasevisualmanager-class"></a>CMFCBaseVisualManager-Klasse
+# <a name="cmfcbasevisualmanager-class"></a>CMFCBaseVisualManager Class
-Eine Ebene zwischen abgeleiteten visuellen Manager und der Windows-API-Design.
+A layer between derived visual managers and the Windows Theme API.

- `CMFCBaseVisualManager`Lädt UxTheme.dll, sofern verfügbar, und verwaltet den Zugriff auf Windows-Design-API-Methoden.
+ `CMFCBaseVisualManager` loads UxTheme.dll, if available, and manages access to Windows Theme API methods.

- Diese Klasse ist nur zur internen Verwendung.
+ This class is for internal use only.

 ## <a name="syntax"></a>Syntax